o0-o/orun/README.md

 # _ORUN_
-## A (mostly) \*nix-agnostic, extensible, heuristic script wrapper
+## A (mostly) \*nix-agnostic, extensible, didactic script wrapper

 `orun` is a wrapper for scripts in `/lib/orun`.
 The command `orun do this please` will attempt to run `/lib/orun/orun_do_this_please.EXT` where `EXT` is either `sh`, `pl`, `py` or `rb`.

 `orun` will use either ZSH or BASH depending on what is available.
 It prefers ZSH but will fallback to BASH if it's at least version 4.
 This allows `orun` to operate on systems without ZSH while preferring ZSH over the antiquated version of BASH on macOS. `orun` also requires version 3 of Python.
 Currently, it does not check for versions of Perl or Ruby, but it may in the future.

 While `orun` will look for library scripts with the `orun_` prefix, those prefixed scripts typically call their own subscripts, each responsible for an atomic operation.
 In most cases, the prefixed scripts are platform-agnostic while each subscript performs platform-specific operations.
-Prefixed scripts rely on trial-and-error logic as long as command failure is non-destructive (`command not found` usually).
-Subscripts are very short and completely free of boilerplate.
-Subscripts may be AWK or TCL/Expect in addition to Perl, Ruby or Python.
+Portability is achieved via trial-and-error logic as long as command failure is non-destructive (`command not found` usually).

+Subscripts are very short, include minimal boilerplate and may be written in AWK or TCL/Expect in addition to Perl, Ruby or Python.
+Additionally, subscripts serve as a command reference.
+While comments are succinct, they are written so that someone unfamiliar with the commands can make sense of them.
+Alternative versions of commands are also included (commented) to show how a command might be written on the fly.

 `orun_sw_check-update.sh`
 ```